cnguy/kayn/README.md

 /*
   But I won't stop you from passing in a single string to the plural version of the parameter.
+Any method that can accept multiple values for a parameter is flexibile.
+  Things that can only target one thing likegetSummoner() on the other hand can only target one thing at a time though.
 */
 k.getSummoners({ names: 'caaaaaaaaaria' }, rprint)
+k.getSummoners({ name: 'caaaaaaaaaria' }, rprint)

 /* Every method has an optional 'region' parameter. */ var options = { name: 'sktt1peanut', region: REGIONS.KOREA }